dat-labs/dat-api-sdk/docs/ConnectionsApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **read_connection_connections_connection_id_get**
-> ConnectionResponse read_connection_connections_connection_id_get(connection_id)
+> ConnectionResponse read_connection_connections_connection_id_get(connection_id, workspace_id)

 Read Connection

-Retrieves a connection by its ID.
-Args:     connection_id: The ID of the connection.
-Returns:     The connection with the specified ID.
-Raises:     HTTPException: If the connection is not found.
+Retrieves a connection by its ID within a specific workspace.
+Args:     connection_id (str): The ID of the connection.     db (Session): The database session.     workspace_id (str): The ID of the workspace to which the connection belongs.
+Returns:     ConnectionResponse: The connection with the specified ID.
+Raises:     HTTPException: If the connection is not found or an error occurs.

 ### Example